hyperledger/fabric-test/tools/chaincode-integration/README.md

 On first usage, run `$(npm bin)/fabric-chaincode-integration init` to copy to the current directory the configuration file `cucumber.js`.
 It is required that the `cucumber.js` file will be updated.

 Update the configuration, and then rerun the same command.
-This will run the default set of tags `@basic-checks or @advanced-types or @metadata-checks or @ccaas`
+This will run the default set of tags `@basic-checks or @advanced-types or @metadata-checks or @ccaas-checks`
 To change which tags are used, set environment variable `SCENARIO_TAGS`.
 You can limit which of these are run by specifying a [cucumber tag expression](https://cucumber.io/docs/cucumber/api/#tag-expressions).
 Check the list of tests for the tags available.